 For more details on resident and nonresident status, the tests for residence, and the exceptions to them, see chapter 1 of Pub.
 519.

-You are a resident for tax purposes if you were a lawful permanent resident (immigrant) of the United States at any time during 2016 and you took no steps to be treated as a resident of a foreign country under an income tax treaty.
+You are a resident for tax purposes if you were a lawful permanent resident (immigrant) of the United States at any time during 2019.
 (However, see Dual-Status Taxpayers, later.)
-In most cases you are a lawful permanent resident if the U.S. Citizenship and Immigration Services (USCIS) (or its predecessor organization, INS) has issued you an alien registration card, also known as a green card.
+In most cases, you are a lawful permanent resident if the U.S. Citizenship and Immigration Services (USCIS) (or its predecessor organization, INS) has issued you an alien registration card, also known as a green card.

 Until you have proof your letter was received, you remain a resident for tax purposes even if the USCIS would not recognize the validity of your green card because it is more than 10 years old or because you have been absent from the United States for a period of time.